Small Language Models for Your Niche Needs in 2025

 If the application involves sensitive data, such as financial information or personal details, the additional scrutiny and potential compliance issues with using a large-scale model should be considered.

-SLMs, being smaller and more focused, might be easier to audit and secure, providing greater control over data privacy and security.
+SLMs, being smaller and more focused, might be easier to audit and secure, providing greater control over data privacy and data security.

 Question 4: How frequently will the model need to be updated or retrained?